glennbech/Exam_DevOps/README.md

 - Fordelene med å bruke CI i et utviklingsprosjekt - hvordan CI kan forbedre kodekvaliteten og effektivisere utviklingsprosessen.
 - Hvordan jobber vi med CI i GitHub rent praktisk?
 For eskempel i et utviklingsteam på fire/fem utivklere?

+Continuous Integration, also known as CI, is a software development practice aiming to improve the quality and efficiency of code by frequently merging code changes into a central repository, after which automated builds and tests are run.
+This method of development avoids long periods of development without integration, improves the quality of the code and reduces the overall time it takes to find and address bugs.
+CI relies heavily on version control systems like git to manage and track the changes to the codebase, with a team of developers usually working on branches until the feature they are working on can be considered ready, after which they merge that branch into the main or master branch.
+When such a merge is initiated it will be reviewed by a peer to ensure the quality of the code.
+Should a build or test fail, or a mistake by a developer accidentally take down the application, the development team will be alerted and able to immediatly start working on bringing it back to a "green" state.
+By relying on commiting many frequent and smaller code changes, tracing the root causes of issues and reducing difficult to trace bugs becomes easier.

 ### B. Sammenligning av Scrum/Smidig og DevOps fra et Utviklers Perspektiv

 I denne oppgaven skal du som utvikler reflektere over og sammenligne to sentrale metodikker i moderne